What is modified atmosphere packaging?

 Another up-and-coming use for MAP is the legal cannabis industry.
 Cannabis companies, like any other consumable goods manufacturer, want their products to stay fresh longer.
 When cannabis is mixed with Oxygen gas, the THC inside the cannabis is turned into CBN.
 CBN affects potency and quality of the cannabis.
 Some legal cannabis companies are using MAP and Nitrogen gas to flush out extra Oxygen and extend shelf life, much like the MAP which is already used for produce and meat.

-GasLab offers the TecPen Hanheld Oxygen Sensor for MAP applications.
-The oxygen analyzer uses a cannula to to pierce shrink-wrapped or vacuum sealed packaging of meat or produce.
+To help verify MAP protection, food packagers use handheld oxygen meters like the TecPen MAP Oxygen Analyzer or the TecPen MAP Oxygen and CO2 Headspace MAP Analyzer to test quality control for packaging.
+This oxygen analyzer uses a cannula to to pierce shrink-wrapped or vacuum sealed packaging of meat or produce.
 The gases inside the packaging are pulled into the sensor and tested as part of a quality control process.
 The TecPen can verify the level of oxygen inside the packaging to verify gas flushing or film barriers were used correctly.
 Learn more about the TecPen here.